 Click here for our guide to Yelp reviews.

 While you might not get too many customers discovering your business from Yellow Pages books anymore, yellowpages.com is still alive and well.
-Yellowpages allows you to find and review local businesses near you.
+The site allows user to find and review local businesses.
 The site averages more than 13 million active users.

 Click here to claim your Yellowpages listing.